senocular/senocular.github.com/articles/js_functions.md

 * (Since: ES2015) can be generator
 * (Since: ES2017) can be async
 * (Since: ES2018) can be async generator
+* can be anonymous (in export default statement only)

 ### Function from constructor
 Since: ES1